aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 ```

-7. Check interface binding.
+7. Check interface bindings.
 Initially both network interfaces will be bound to the kernel driver.

+First, use ifconfig to verify that both interfaces are present and check to see how they are enumerated.
 ```bash
 ifconfig
 ```
 If prompted, follow the steps to install ifconfig.

+Check the bindings:

 ```bash
 python3 $INSTALL_DIR/dpdk/usertools/dpdk-devbind.py --status